Disorder, entropy and harmonic functions: The entropy argument

-\paragraph{A remark on connectivity.} We assumed throughout that the environment $(P,V,\rho)$ is irreducible, {\em i.e.}~that for any $v,w\in V$ there is some $n$ such that $P^n(v,w)>0$.
+\textit{A remark on connectivity.} We assumed throughout that the environment $(P,V,\rho)$ is irreducible, that is, that for any $v,w\in V$ there is some $n$ such that $P^n(v,w)>0$.
 This assumption was only used once: we showed that a not-necessarily-irreducible stationary environment satisfies that every harmonic function $h$ has $h(\rho)=h(X_1)$ almost surely, and concluded, using irreducibility, that $h$ is constant.
-The assumption of irreducibility is of course necessary, as a disconnected graph always has bounded non-constant harmonic functions, namely functions which are constant on each component, but with different constants.
+The assumption of irreducibility is of course necessary, as a disconnected graph always has bounded nonconstant harmonic functions, namely functions which are constant on each component, but with different values.

-Nevertheless, in the non-reversible case, the assumption of irreducibility can be weakened slightly: we only need to assume that for every $v$ and $w$ there exist $n,m$ and $x$ such that $P^n(v,x)>0$ and $P^m(w,x)>0$.
-The proof is the same --- since $h(\rho)=h(X_1)$ almost surely then this gives that $h(v)=h(x)=h(w)$ almost surely and $h$ is constant.
-An example of a stationary graph satisfying this is as follows: take a 3-regular tree $T$, choose a height function $\ell$ ({\em i.e.}~a function such that each vertex has one neighbor with $\ell$ bigger by one, and two neighbors with $\ell$ smaller by one), and orient all edges ``up'' {\em i.e.}~in the direction of the larger $\ell$.
+Nevertheless, in the nonreversible case, the assumption of irreducibility can be weakened slightly: we only need to assume that for every $v$ and $w$ there exist $n,m$ and $x$ such that $P^n(v,x)>0$ and $P^m(w,x)>0$.
+The proof is the same---since $h(\rho)=h(X_1)$ almost surely then this gives that $h(v)=h(x)=h(w)$ almost surely and $h$ is constant.
+The following stationary graph provides a simple example.
+Take a 3-regular tree $T$.
+Choose a height function $\ell$ (i.e., a function such that each vertex has one neighbor with $\ell$ bigger by one, and two neighbors with $\ell$ smaller by one), and orient all edges ``up,'' that is, in the direction of the larger $\ell$.
 Of course, the random walk on the resulting graph is so degenerate it can hardly be called random, as each vertex has only one outgoing edge.
 But this is irrelevant at this point.
 This environment is not irreducible in the usual sense, but does satisfy the weaker assumption and hence our results apply (again, in this case it is simple to analyze the harmonic functions directly).
-Multiplying by $\mathbb{Z}$ will give a slightly less trivial example.
+Taking the graph product with $\mathbb{Z}$ will yield a slightly less trivial example.